pchernikhowsky/RPi_RTC_Interface/README.md

   <img src="PCB_rear.jpg" alt="PCB read view"/>
 </p>

 For diagnostic purposes, one 3.3V power LED is provided.
-If the 3.3V power output from the I2C or 1wire interfaces are overloaded or shorted to ground, the 5V to 3.3V LDO regulator will automatically shutdown (and the LED will extinguish).
+If the 3.3V power output from the I2C or 1 Wire interfaces are overloaded or shorted to ground, the 5V to 3.3V LDO regulator will automatically shutdown (and the LED will extinguish).
 Removing the overload/short will automatically restore the 3.3V power supply.

 ## Version history